 Aker BP holds 90 percent interest in all Valhall and Hod projects and 77.8 percent in Fenris.

-The combined net resource potential in resource categories 4 and 5 for Aker BP in the Valhall Area ranges from 70 - 258 mmboe.
+The combined net resource potential in resource categories 4 and 5 for Aker BP in the Valhall Area ranges from 84 to 256 mmboe.

 4.1.6 Skarv Area